 We now introduce \emph{separability}, our main technical tool for obtaining Heegaard splittings compatible with gradient-like vector fields that have at most codimension-2 degeneracies.
 In the sections that follow, we explain how to enhance these Heegaard splittings to Heegaard diagrams for generic gradients, to moves between diagrams for codimension-1 gradients, and to loops of diagrams for codimension-2 gradients.

-\begin{definition} We say that the pair $(f,v) \in \FV_{\le 2}(M,\g)$ is \emph{separable} if it is not codimension-2 of type \ref{item:E1}; i.e., if for every non-degenerate critical points $p \in C_2(f)$ and $q \in C_1(f)$, we have $W^u(p) \cap W^s(q) = \emptyset$.
-Furthermore, if it is codimension-2 of type~\ref{item:C}; i.e., it has two birth-death singularities at~$p$ and~$q$, then $f(p) \neq f(q)$ (this condition is codimension-3, and hence generic for 2-parameter families). \end{definition}
+\begin{definition} We say that the pair $(f,v) \in \FV_{\le 2}(M,\g)$ is \emph{separable} if \begin{itemize} \item it is not codimension-2 of type \ref{item:E1}; i.e., if for every pair of non-degenerate critical points $p \in C_2(f)$ and $q \in C_1(f)$, we have $W^u(p) \cap W^s(q) = \emptyset$; and \item if it is codimension-2 of type~\ref{item:C} (i.e., it has two birth-death singularities at~$p$ and at~$q$), then $f(p) \neq f(q)$. \end{itemize} (This second condition is codimension-3, and hence generic for 2-parameter families.) \end{definition}